ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 [![PerformanceEnergyReport.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/summary-reporting/results/jdk-21/x86_64/linux/plot/performance-energy-report-run.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/summary-reporting/results/jdk-21/x86_64/linux/plot/performance-energy-report-run.svg?raw=true)

 As observed, despite having the lowest energy footprint, GraalVM Native Image without PGO does not offer the highest throughput.
-However, the highest throughput is achieved by GraalVM Native Image with PGO enabled at the expense of increased energy consumption, although still lower than other JVMs such as GraalVM CE or OpenJDK HotSpot VM.
+However, the highest throughput is achieved by GraalVM Native Image with PGO at the expense of slightly increased energy consumption, although still lower than other JVMs such as GraalVM CE or OpenJDK HotSpot VM.

 On the lower end of the spectrum is Eclipse OpenJ9 VM, which exhibits the lowest throughput but still consumes more energy than, for example, GraalVM Native Image without PGO or Azul Prime VM.